 Basement and semi-basement apartments (“demi-sous-sol” in Quebec)

 Basement apartments are very common in Canada, and they tend to be cheaper.
-Don’t picture a horror movie basement—they are “finished,” which means they are painted and come with floor coverings, moulding, doors and windows, heating, etc.
+Don’t picture a basement from a horror movie—they are “finished”, which means they are painted and come with floor coverings, moulding, doors and windows, heating, etc.

-Consider this option as a temporary solution, if you know you won’t spend too much time at home… or if you’ve always dreamed of living in your own “man cave”!
+Consider this option as a temporary solution or if you know you won’t spend too much time at home…

 - 1st (first) & last required: payment of the first month’s rent required as well as the payment of the last month’s rent